tacheshun/spamhaus-wrapper/README.md

 ```

 ### How to test
-- run ```go test ./...```
+- run unit tests with ```go test ./...```

+#### Notes regarding test implementation:
+- We're using a mock resolver to avoid actual DNS queries during tests

 ### Libraries
 - uuid from github.com/google/uuid -> to handle UUID types
 - gqlgen from github.com/99designs/gqlgen/graphql -> for building GraphQL servers in Go.
-It simplifies schema definition, code generation, and resolver implementation
 - gqlparser to parse the graphql schema files
+- github.com/stretchr/testify for testing.
+Using assert and require from this package for clearer test assertions.
+- github.com/DATA-DOG/go-sqlmock for testing.
+To generate mocks in repository.

 ### Issues encountered

-When testing the code for the challenge, I was always getting error response from the spamhaus Zend API.
+1. When testing the code for the challenge, I was always getting error response from the spamhaus Zend API.
 I don't know the cause...it might be because my IP seems to be blacklisted.

 Tried setting DNS to 1.1.1.1, also tried leave it on auto to get the ISP resolver DNS, but I got the same result.